Jarries/Udacity_DataScience_NanoDegree_2024/4.0 Data Engineering/Disaster Response Project/README.md

 3. **Model Training**: The processed data is used to train a machine learning model.
 In this case, a MultiOutputClassifier with a RandomForestClassifier is used to handle the multi-label classification problem.
 4. **Model Evaluation**: The model's performance is evaluated using metrics like precision, recall, and F1-score to ensure it accurately classifies the messages.

+The model that was selected was RandomForestClassifier.
+The average precision of the model over all message categories was **93%**.
+The model was fine-tuned using [scikit-learn GridSearch](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).
+Also, a ML pipeline was employed using [scikit-learn Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).

 ## Web Application

 A web application dashboard was created using [Flask](http://flask.pocoo.org/) and [Plotly](https://plot.ly/) to provide an interactive interface for users.
 The dashboard has the following features: